csaminak/fee-blackjack/README.md

-# fee-blackjack
+#blackjack

-An incomplete game of blackjack
+Take an incomplete game of blackjack and fix the functions to create a functional game of blackjack.